openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/editor_setup.rst

 CMAKE
 ^^^^^^^^^^^^

-Developers that wish to use Eclipse for building PALISADE can use the shell script ``configure/setup-eclipse-cmake.sh``.
+Developers that wish to use Eclipse for building OpenFHE can use the shell script ``configure/setup-eclipse-cmake.sh``.
 This script should be run in the users build tree.
 All command line arguments are passed to CMake.
 The shell configures the build tree so that it can be imported into Eclipse, and built directly from Eclipse.